den-materials/boomtown-project/README.md

 - At least 3 technologies you recommend to create their product with
 - A prototype built on those technologies that addresses the product request

-but you should trust your squad's judgment on anything extra you want to research and/or create.
+However, you should trust your squad's judgment on anything extra you want to research and/or create.